OpenWeek/ictv-plugin-github/README.md

 # Github Reader ICTV Plugin

 The Github Reader is a plugin for the ICTV Software
-It displays informations about a GitHub repository/organization such as the number of commits, the top contributors, the opened and closed issues and the releases.
+It displays informations about a GitHub repository/organization such as the number of commits, the top contributors, issues and the releases.

 #About ICTV
 "ICTV is a simple content management system for digital signage on multiple screens.